carsten-langer/parser-combinators-scala-hands-on/README.md

 # A parser combinator hands on

-based on "Programming in Haskell" by Graham Hutton.
+based on [Programming in Haskell](http://www.cs.nott.ac.uk/~pszgmh/pih.html) by Graham Hutton.

 Start by checking out branch `part1`.